topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 7.1.6 Photoresistor (SZH-SSBH-011)
 A photoresistor can be used to detect ambient light levels and output a digital signal when the light intensity crosses a certain threshold through GPIO.
-This section demonstrates how to connect and read input from the SZH-SSBH-011 photoresistor sensor using the D3-G board.
+This section demonstrates how to connect and read input from the SZH-SSBH-011 photoresistor sensor using the D3-G.

 #### Step 1.
 Hardware Requirements
 - D3-G (x1)